Associate Dean for Graduate Business Programs: Tim Kayworth

 Master of Engineering students from industry may, with approval of their advisor, select a project that is relevant to their work responsibilities.

 Students must apply and be accepted separately into both programs.
 The MBA degree requires either the GMAT or GRE exams.
-Additional admissions requirements for the MBA can be found under the Business School Admissions.

 Candidates for the joint Master of Engineering/MBA degree must complete 37 hours for MBA and 15 core engineering hours.
 In addition, the student must complete an additional 15 hours of electives.
 By proper selection of electives it may be possible to reduce the requirements of the joint degree by up to 21 hours compared to the normal requirements of the two degrees completed separately.
 This efficiency is achieved by proper selection of business electives for the 15 business course credits allowed for the Master of Engineering program and by a six-credit reduction of the MBA elective requirements reflecting recognition of the additional graduate work in completing the Master of Engineering.
 Since both degrees are awarded simultaneously, all requirements in both programs must be completed in order to receive either degree.
 Students are encouraged to contact appropriate advisors in each program for further details.